 Four job-embedded cornerstone projects that are linked to required coursework: assessment of teaching and learning using student assessment data; annual professional performance review project; professional development curriculum project; and sytems change and professional learning communities project.

 The projects are directly linked to your coursework.
 The first project, assessment of teaching and learning using student assessment data, is linked to EDA5020 — Student Assessment.
-The second project, professional development curriculum project, is linked to EDA5030 — Curriculum.
-The third project, annual professional performance review project, is linked to EDA5040 — Teaching and Learning: Professional Standards, and the fourth project, systems change and professional learning communities, is aligned with EDA5050 — Organizations and Change.
+The second cornerstone, professional development curriculum project, is linked to EDA5030 — Curriculum.
+The third cornerstone, annual professional performance review project, is linked to EDA5040 — Teaching and Learning: Professional Standards, and the fourth project, systems change and professional learning communities, is aligned with EDA5050 — Organizations and Change.

 Students are enrolled as members of a cohort.
-Each student has a mentor — an experienced school administrator and practitioner who signs a contract agreeing to the requirements which comprise the program.
+Each student has a mentor — an experienced school administrator or teacher leader who signs a contract agreeing to the requirements which comprise the program.
 Students are expected to maintain a log of experiences during the program, documenting ability in the required competencies.

 If you would like to pursue the C.A.S. in Education Leadership, which would qualify you for School Building Leader (SBL) and School District Leader (SDL) certifications, you may apply to the education leadership program during your last semester of study.
 The 12 credit hours in the teacher leadership program can be transferred into the education leadership program as long as all conditions are met.

-The teacher leadership graduate certificate program at our branch campus has rolling admissions and accepts applications at any time for spring, summer, or fall matriculation.
+The teacher leadership graduate certificate programs (online or at our branch campus) have rolling admissions and accepts applications at any time for spring, summer, or fall matriculation.
 It is advisable to submit a completed application at least 6 weeks prior to the semester you wish to start the program.

 Please note: Students enrolled in this graduate certificate program are not eligible to receive federal aid.